ftravers/datomic-tutorial/README.md

 ## Testdata<a id="sec-3-2" name="sec-3-2"></a>

-Now lets make some testdata that can be transacted into the DB:
+Now let's make some testdata that can be transacted into the DB:

     (def test-data
       [{:db/id #db/id[:db.part/user -1]